Kgomotson/Kgomotson/README.md

 # Hi there, I'm Kgomotso! 👋

-I'm a second-year Computer Science student passionate about data analysis.
-With hands-on experience in data analysis through a traineeship and a role in data processing, I'm continually seeking new opportunities to learn and grow.
+I'm a second-year Computer Science student passionate tech.
+With hands-on experience in data analysisand software development through a traineeship and a role in data processing, I'm continually seeking new opportunities to learn and grow.

 ## 👩‍💻 Technical Skills

-- **Languages:** SQL, Python, C++, Java (basic)
+- **Languages:** SQL, Python, C++, Java (basic), C++
 - **Data Tools:** Power BI, Advanced Excel
-- **Interests:** Data Analysis, Data Visualization, Exploratory Data Analysis

 ## 🚀 Featured Projects